SOx Rules (global and local)

 The technology falls into two distinct basic categories – wet and dry.
 In shore-based scenarios, scrubbers not only remove SOx from exhaust gases but in doing so the by-products are used in the production of plasterboards for use in the construction industry.

-Space limitations and power consumption of the scrubbing equipment are rarely factors to consider when used ashore but they are of much greater importance for ship operators so these profitable side effects will not be available.
+Space limitations and power consumption of the scrubbing equipment are rarely factors needing to be to consider when used ashore but they are of much greater importance for ship operators so these profitable side effects will not be available.

 The wording or MARPOL means that the decision whether to allow scrubbers to meet the emission requirements rests with flag states and, although none has yet declared against scrubbers, it is possible that their use may not be available to every vessel.
 Where scrubbers are allowed, MARPOL rules permit their use by setting equivalent emission limits in regulations 14.1 and 14.4 of ANNEX VI.
-These limits are expressed as a ratio of SO2 (ppm)/ CO2 (% v/v) and work out at approximately 43.3 for each 1% of sulphur content in the fuel.
-There are several makers of marine scrubbing systems, most of whom are members of a trade body known as the Exhaust Gas Cleaning Systems Association (EGCSA).
-Their products operate on similar lines to shore-based systems although the use of dry systems is limited to a choice of one or two.
+These limits are expressed as a ratio of SO2 (ppm)/CO2 (% v/v) and work out at approximately 43.3 for each 1% of sulphur content in the fuel.

 Wet scrubbing technology